go-vela/site/content/reference/yaml/steps.md

 ---
 steps:
   - ruleset:
-      # Below is displaying it will allow the step to continue the sequential step
+      # Below is displaying how to allow the build to continue
-      # pipeline when this step fails.
+      # the sequential step pipeline when this step fails.
       continue: true
 ```